Jacksadventure/Readme2artifacts/README.md

 - Container starts but http://localhost:9528/ is not ready
   - The agent still runs tests; readiness is best-effort.
-  - Check `docker logs my-vue` printed by the agent.
+  - Check docker logs printed by the agent (it prints the container name).

 - Test verification seems incorrect
   - `prompts.test_verify` uses an LLM judge.
 You can also manually inspect the Jest output printed before the judge’s verdict.